-NEW applicants will pay the OLLI membership in the Winter session.
+NEW applicants pay the OLLI membership in the SUMMER session.

 Enrollment in all computer and lecture classes with LIMITS will be on a first-come - first served basis.